Chamco Township

-Location
+Geography

 It lies at an altitude of 4,255 metres (13,963 feet).

+Administrative divisions

 It has authority over the village committees of ten different villages, including Senga Village, Gurong Village, and Chajiang Village, among others.
 Senga Village is where the administrative offices for the township are located.

+Demographics

+Per the 2010 Chinese Census, it has a population of 3,601, up from the 3,379 recorded in the 2000 Chinese Census.